Joshix-1/typed_stream/README.md

 I'll try to answer questions that could occur.

-### Which type-checkers do you support?

-Currently only mypy is fully supported, because I couldn't get the others to work properly.

 ### Why are there no changelogs?

 I'm too lazy.
 I don't know of anybody using this (except me) and I don't need to write changelogs for myself.